docker-mailserver/docker-mailserver/docs/content/faq.md

 # delete backups older than 30 days
 find "${PWD}/docker-data/dms-backups/" -type f -mtime +30 -delete
 ```

-### What about the `./docker-data/dms/mail-state` folder?

-When you run DMS with the ENV variable `ONE_DIR=1` (default), this folder will:

-- Provide support to persist Fail2Ban blocks, ClamAV signature updates, and the like when the container is restarted or recreated.
-- To persist that container state properly this folder should be **volume mounted to `/var/mail-state/` internally**.

-Service data is [relocated to the `mail-state` folder][mail-state-folders] for the following services: Postfix, Dovecot, Fail2Ban, Amavis, PostGrey, ClamAV, SpamAssassin.

 ### I Want to Know More About the Ports